41ison/QC4DIANN/README.md

 ```

 Calculate the proportion of missing values and median abundance per sample and plot the correlation between them.
 This step is recommended by Prof. Dr. Clemens Kreutz (Institute of Medical Biometry and Statistics).
 You will see that, depending on the normalization method used, the correlation will change.
+Try to compare the normalization using scale and quantile, for instance.

 ```
 sample_abundance_vs_missing <- log2(unique_genes) %>%